Request a special dispensation to consult and/or reproduce archives

 Appeals

-If their application is denied, applicants may refer the matter to the Archives Council (Conseil des archives) for a ruling.
-In that case, the application will be reassessed.
+If your application is denied, you may refer the matter to the Archives Council (Conseil des archives) for a ruling.
+Your application will be evaluated again.
 The Council will hand down its ruling within 3 weeks of the referral.

 - signed by a lawyer;

-- filed with the court within 3 months of the notification of refusal.
+- filed with the tribunal within 3 months of the notification of refusal.

 Online services and forms